Dynamic Pricing on E-commerce Platform with Deep Reinforcement Learning: A Field Experiment: Experimental results

 \section{Experimental results}

 In this part, we first introduce the offline experiments, using historical data from Tmall.com.
 Then we introduce the field experiments.
-During these field experiments, we changed the selling prices for products on Tmall.com in a markdown scenario and a daily basis.
+During these field experiments, we changed the selling prices for products on Tmall.com in a markdown scenario and a daily basis starting from July 2018.